linode/docs/docs/websites/varnish/use-varnish-with-nginx-to-serve-cached-wordpress-content-over-ssl-and-http-on-debian-8.md

 1. Complete the steps in our [Getting Started](/docs/getting-started) and [Securing your Server](/docs/security/securing-your-server) guides.
 You'll need a standard user account with `sudo` privileges for many commands in this guide.

 2. Follow the steps outlined in our [LEMP on Debian 8](/docs/websites/lemp/lemp-server-on-debian-8) guide.
-Skip the nginx configuration section since we'll address it later in this guide.
+Skip the nginx configuration section, since we'll address it later in this guide.

 3. After configuring nginx according to this guide, follow the steps in our [WordPress](/docs/websites/cms/how-to-install-and-configure-wordpress) guide to install and configure WordPress.
 We'll include a step in the instructions to let you know you when it's time to do this.